openhive-network/hive/doc/devs/plugin.md

 - Plugins can specify dependencies with the `APPBASE_PLUGIN_REQUIRES` macro, which takes a bubble list of dependencies.
 - There is undefined behavior if there are circular dependencies.
 Be careful how you design the data flow between plugins to eliminate circular dependencies.
-- `plugin_initialze` and `plugin_startup` both guarantee that any dependencies are already initialized or started before the dependent plugin is called.
+- `plugin_initialize` and `plugin_startup` both guarantee that any dependencies are already initialized or started before the dependent plugin is called.
 - `plugin_shutdown` is called in the reverse order from startup.
 Any dependencies will still be running when shutdown is called.
 - You can get a reference to a plugin with `APPLICATION_INSTANCE.get_plugin< PLUGIN >()` or a pointer with `APPLICATION_INSTANCE.find_plugin< PLUGIN >()`. get_plugin will fail and find_plugin will return a nullptr if the plugin is not registered or has not been initialized.
 These methods guarantee you are accessing initialized date.
 - Because of the inialization order, it is safe to call get/find_plugin on dependencies in initialization, startup, and shutdown.